Traps for the Unwary in Python’s Import System

 This essay only officially covers Python versions back to Python 2.6.
 Much of it applies to earlier versions as well, but I won’t be qualifying any of the explanations with version details before 2.6.

-As with all my essays on this site, suggestions for improvement or requests for clarification can be posted on BitBucket.
+As with all my essays on this site, suggestions for improvement or requests for clarification can be posted on GitHub.

 The missing __init__.py trap